HamedFathi/hamedfathi.github.io/source/_posts/the-dotnet-world-mixin.md

 ## 1. Stateless Mixins with Extension Methods

-The first method employs extension methods to add behavior to classes that implement a specific interface, often referred to as a "marker interface".
+The first method employs extension methods to add behaviour to classes that implement a specific interface, often called a "marker interface".
 Here's an example of a mixin named `IPrintable`, which provides a `Print` method:

 ```csharp
 public interface IPrintable { }